ejmastnak/ejmastnak.com/content/tutorials/vim-latex/luasnip.md

 A formal explanation of regular expressions and Lua patterns falls beyond the scope of this article, and I offer the examples below in a "cookbook" style in the hope that you can adapt the ideas to your own use cases.
 Regex tutorials abound on the internet; if you need a place to start, I recommend first watching [Corey Schafer's YouTube tutorial on traditional regexes](https://www.youtube.com/watch?v=sa-TUpSx1JA), then reading the Programming in Lua book's [section on Lua patterns](https://www.lua.org/pil/20.2.html).

-For future reference, here the Lua pattern keywords needed for this article:
+For future reference, here are the Lua pattern keywords needed for this article:

 <div style="display: flex; justify-content: center;">
 <div>